abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--cleanup-local-files`

 > [!IMPORTANT]
-> This configuration option can only be used with `--download_only`.
+> This configuration option can only be used with `--download-only`.
 It cannot be used with any other application option.

 ### connect_timeout
 _**Description:**_ This configuration setting manages the TCP connection timeout duration in seconds for HTTPS connections to Microsoft OneDrive when using the curl library (CURLOPT_CONNECTTIMEOUT).